 If you can’t resist the urge to shop during the holidays, at least find ways to shop smarter.
 Websites like eBates and Mr. Rebates are great ways to get cash back on purchases.
 Take advantage of loyalty rewards from your favorite brands like free shipping, deep discounts and buy one, get one free offers.

-Regardless of what you’re celebrating this month, wishing you good cheer, warm hearts and full wallets this holiday season!
+Regardless of what you’re celebrating, wishing you good cheer, warm hearts and full wallets this holiday season!